MM-coder/rust-rsa-unpadded/README.md

 > This repository contains a simple RSA implementation in Rust indended to demonstrate how RSA works.

+# Features

+- **Key Generation**: Generates a public and private key pair using randomly selected prime numbers.
+- **Encryption**: Encrypts a plaintext message using the public key.
+- **Decryption**: Decrypts the ciphertext using the private key to retrieve the original plaintext message.

+# Limitations

+- The program is a demonstration and should not be used for actual secure communications.
+- Currently, it handles plaintext that can be directly converted to numbers and back without loss.
+Special characters or very long messages may not be supported as expected.

 # Installation and Running

 This guide assumes you have Rust and Cargo installed on your system.
 If you do not have Rust installed, please visit [The Rust Programming Language website](https://www.rust-lang.org/tools/install) to install Rust and Cargo before proceeding.